herpsu/herpsu.github.io/cmdline_course.md

 ### Week 4: Advanced Corpus Processing

-text processing using UNIX commands, command pipelines, sed, more about regular expressions
+This week, piping commands in `bash` was introduced alongside more complicated regular expressions and `sed`, a program using these to modify text.

 **I** was already comfortable with writing pipelines, but sed was completely new to me.
 Sometimes I would get frustrated and just use egrep instead.
 I have a lot to learn...